 - or you can use B2B and sell it to shops, where they resell it to customers or to companies that make other products from it.

-Both methods have their advantages and disadvantages.
-Either you build a network of clients who will resell your goods, or you target the wider end-customer market directly.
-Our RAYNET CRM will help you manage your B2B business, where you have all your client contacts, all communications and documents clearly in one place.
+You will either build a network of clients who will resell your goods yourself, or you will target the wider market of end customers directly.
+CRM will help you with B2B business management, where you have all client contacts, all communication and documents clearly in one place.
 Try CRM for free and see if it makes your business easier.